pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### Reference:
 [https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_iam-s3.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_iam-s3.html)

+### IAM Security Tools
+- `IAM Credentials Report (account-level)`
+  - a report that lists all your account's users and the status of their various credentials

+- `IAM Access Advisor (user-level)`
+  - Access advisor shows the service permissions granted to a user and when those services were last accessed.
+  - You can use this in1formation to revise your policies.

+### IAM Access Analyzer
+helps you `identify the resources in your organization and accounts`, such as `Amazon S3 buckets` or `IAM roles`, `shared with an external entity`.
+This lets you identify unintended access to your resources and data, which is a security risk.
+Access Analyzer identifies resources shared with external principals by using logic-based reasoning to analyze the resource-based policies in your AWS environment.
+For each instance of a resource shared outside of your account, Access Analyzer generates a finding.

+- `Find out which resources are shared externally`
+  - S3 Buckets
+  - IAM Roles
+  - KMS Keys
+  - Lambda Functions and Layers
+  - SQS queues
+  - Secrets Manager Secrets
+- Define `Zone of Trust` = AWS Account or AWS Organization
+- Access outside zone of trusts => findings

 ### IAM Policy Types
 You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 Resource-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket.
 These policies grant the specified principal permission to perform specific actions on that resource and define under what conditions this applies.